 You have a couple of options when it comes to flight times and I say go with your gut!
 You know your baby best; when they nap, when they’re happy, when they’re grumpy.
 Most would say it is ideal to fly around your baby’s nap time or bedtime for a longer flight.

 I agree but only if your little one is a good sleeper.
 If you know they won’t sleep in this new setting, pick a different flight schedule.
-It is better to have to entertain your baby during the day for a while people around you are awake than trying to deal with a crying baby at night while others are trying to sleep.
+It is better to have to entertain your baby during the day for a while people around you are awake than trying to deal with a crying baby at night while others are trying to sleep, especially if they are experiencing teething symptoms.
 It is too stressful on you and the baby.

 Lastly, keep the flight connections to a minimum and book a direct flight whenever possible.
 Getting on and off the plane is difficult with a baby and they may be extra grumpy when they realize you are getting back on a plane for another round.
 If you do have to layover, a two hour stop is ideal.
 This is long enough to take a break and let your baby play and you won’t be running across the airport trying to make the next flight with all your baby gear.